konmik/solid/README.md

 It provides:

-* `SolidList` and `SolidMultimap` - immutable, parcelable list and multimap.
+* `SolidList` and `SolidMultimap` - immutable, parcelable collections.
 Multimap allows to build values that are grouped by some key.

 * Lightweight and composable **data streams**.